-In order for a student to become a Dual Degree candidate at Georgia Tech he or she must have:
+In order for a student to become a Dual Degree candidate at Georgia Tech he or she must:

-- Completed 90 to 96 semester hours at Georgia Southwestern State University.
-The student shall not be admitted to Georgia Tech with full third-year standing until this requirement is met. - A recommendation from the designated official at Georgia Southwestern State University (dual-degree advisor). - Official transcripts from Georgia Southwestern State University and all previous post-secondary institutions, which indicate that - He or she could satisfactorily complete the degree requirements at Georgia Tech.
+- Complete 90 to 96 semester hours at Georgia Southwestern State University.
+The student shall not be admitted to Georgia Tech with full third-year standing until this requirement is met. - Have a recommendation from the designated official at Georgia Southwestern State University (dual-degree advisor). - Provide official transcripts from Georgia Southwestern State University and all previous post-secondary institutions, which indicate that he or she could satisfactorily complete the degree requirements at Georgia Tech.